nicolasboulenc/ngctl/README.md

     - sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./nginx-selfsigned.key -out ./nginx-selfsigned.crt
 - allow for php template
 - implemet ngctl del
+- try to add an include with different path in the nginx.conf file, so we dont have to manage access so much

 ## License